aptos-labs/aptos-core/developer-docs-site/docs/concepts/coin-and-token/aptos-token.md

 ## Token data model

+The [following diagram](/img/docs/aptos-token-standard-flow.svg) depicts the flow of token data through Aptos.

 <ThemedImage
 alt="Signed Transaction Flow"
 sources={{
-light: useBaseUrl('/img/docs/aptos-token-standard-flow-v1.png'),
+light: useBaseUrl('/img/docs/aptos-token-standard-flow.svg'),
-dark: useBaseUrl('/img/docs/aptos-token-standard-flow-v1.png'),
+dark: useBaseUrl('/img/docs/aptos-token-standard-flow-dark.svg'),
 }}
 />

 ## Token resources

-The token-related data are stored at both creator’s account and owner’s account.
+As shown in the diagram above, token-related data are stored at both the creator’s account and the owner’s account.

+### Struct-level resources

+The following tables describe fields at the struct level.

-### Resource stored at the creator’s address
+#### Resource stored at the creator’s address

 | Field | Description |
 | --- | --- |